Page Content

 To become a medical speech-language pathologist, you must complete:

-• A bachelor’s degree in communication sciences and disorders (or related field with certain prerequisites completed for graduate school admission)
+• A bachelor’s degree in communication sciences and disorders (or a related field with certain prerequisites completed for graduate school admission)

 • A graduate degree in speech-language pathology